isc-projects/stork/doc/user/install.rst

     >>>> Server access token (optional):

-Because this registration method does not use the server token, do not type anything in this prompt.
+Because this registration method does not use the server token, do not type anything at this prompt.
 Hit Enter to move on.

 The following prompt appears next: